emefff/Analyzing-Movies-with-Object-Detection-AI/README.md

 "Four weddings and a Funeral": This mid-90s romcom features, as the title suggests, four weddings and a funeral.
 Thus, we can expect high scores of 'person', 'wine glass', 'tie' and 'bottle' in the footage:

 ![Four weddings and a Funeral annotated analysis](https://github.com/user-attachments/assets/d34a9248-ddb2-4548-8d75-5e6aba72be0b)

+From the graph we can clearly discern the four weddings with the accumulated numbers of people, glasses and bottles.
+As Charles, more or less, cancels his own wedding, we can't find any glasses or bottles afterwards.
+Clearly, there's nothing to celebrate.